 Start-up and operational costs are part of funding considerations.
 Start-up costs may be inclusive of funding for recruitment of Specialized Parents (E-ISFC); hiring, training/ramp up for staff; and facilities costs (rental, purchase, renovation or other for offices and/or facility for E-STRTP).
 Because of these complexities and to guarantee availability of the program as urgent youth needs arise, it is strongly recommended that counties develop cost-reimbursement contracts that fully fund both start-up and operational costs in an ongoing manner.
-AB 153 provides for funding for these costs through a proposal process to build capacity within counties, though precise guidance on applying for these funds is forthcoming.
-Please see Appendix D for example Enhanced Care Program budgets.
+AB 153 provides for funding for these costs through a proposal process to build capacity within counties.
+The capacity building activities under this allocation may take time to plan and get authorized.
+Counties should consider the urgent needs of these services against the long lead time for AB 153 capacity building funding to determine if that is the right funding source.

 Funding can also be viewed through the lens of the core program elements.
-The example below reflects the potential costs of each element of service within an E-ISFC model.
+The cost breakdown example below shows how costs can be grouped and estimated for each element of service within an E-ISFC model.
 The blended funding can cover all or portions of each service, such as social services funding paying for the Specialized Parent, flex funds paying for some of the family finding and stabilization and behavioral health paying for some of the family engagement activities and all of the behavioral health services.